dotzenith/sourcerer/README.md

 Send and receive files peer-to-peer over the internet, addressed by a cryptographic key instead of an IP.
 Built on [iroh](https://github.com/n0-computer/iroh) and [iroh-blobs](https://github.com/n0-computer/iroh-blobs), so you get QUIC, NAT traversal, and BLAKE3-verified transfers without port forwarding or knowing anyone's IP.

-The trust model is SSH-config-like and mutual: every machine has a persistent identity, and its public key — the **endpoint id** — is the address you share.
+The trust model is SSH-config-like and mutual: every machine has a persistent identity, and its public key, the **endpoint id* is the address you share.
 A config file lists known peers by alias, and that list works both ways: an address book when sending, an allowlist when receiving.
 A receiver only accepts files from peers it has listed, and a sender only dials peers it has listed.

 The binary is `sr`.

+Full disclosure, this is slopware.
+I just wanted a quick file sending tool and I had read up on iroh recently so I figured I would just ask claude make this.
+This project contains no hand-crafted, artisanal bugs, thanks to claude.

 ## Build